mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/data-science-engine/1.0.2/custom-images/index.md

 render: mustache
 ---

-This guide will show you how to build a custom Docker image both for Notebook and Worker.
-You can use these custom-built images with libraries used in distributed Spark jobs and/or Jupyter Notebook.
+This guide will show you how to build a custom Docker image for Spark Executor.
+You can use these custom-built images with libraries used in distributed Spark jobs.

 1. To identify the currently used image, open a **Terminal** from the Notebook UI and run the following command: